List of Once Upon a Time characters: Ella

-Ella/Jacinda Vidrio (season 7), portrayed by Dania Ramirez and Alejandra Pérez, is the daughter of Cecelia, step-daughter of Marcus Tremaine and Rapunzel Tremaine, step-sister of Anastasia and Drizella (Clorinda and Tisbe in Season 6), wife of Henry Mills, and mother of Lucy Mills.
+Ella/Jacinda Vidrio (season 7), portrayed by Dania Ramirez (adult) and Alejandra Pérez (young), is the daughter of Cecelia, step-daughter of Marcus Tremaine and Rapunzel Tremaine, step-sister of Anastasia and Drizella (Clorinda and Tisbe in Season 6), wife of Henry Mills, and mother of Lucy Mills.
 As a child, her mother remarries and she gains a step-family.
 However, after the return of her step-father's first wife: Rapunzel, the family relations become complicated, as Rapunzel becomes jealous of the new family.
 Once both her mother and stepfather was eliminated, Ella ends up as a maid.
 Years later, she falls in love with Henry Mills and gives birth to Lucy.
 However, after the Dark Curse is cast, Ella is sent to the Land Without Magic but is reunited with her family after the curse breaks.
 She later attends Regina's coronation once the realms had been merged.